The larger context

 A mine brought into operation through violence

-The threats that the Peaceful Resistance faces today are nothing new.
+The threats that Xinka leaders and the broad resistance movement face today are nothing new.
 To get Escobal operational, former owner Tahoe Resources relied on a militarized security strategy that suppressed local opposition, including supporting the creation of a government office that framed the peaceful resistance as a threat to national security.
 As a result, communities faced intense repression, militarization and an increase in social control and surveillance.
 Nearly 100 people were criminalized, being accused of baseless criminal charges for their legitimate roles organizing community referenda and peaceful protests.
 All were eventually absolved for lack of evidence.

 In 2013, private security for the Escobal mine opened fire on a peaceful protest and seriously injured seven men who were shot at close range.
 This violence formed the basis for a successful civil lawsuit against Tahoe Resources in British Columbia.
-Meanwhile, the company’s former head of security has fled the country with an extradition process underway.
-All other acts of violence against mine opponents remain in impunity.
+Acts of harassment, threats, attacks, and defamation against Xinka leaders and community members have continued throughout the consultation process, so much so that two Xinka leaders and their families were forced to flee Guatemala and are living outside of the country.

 > For more information on attacks against human rights and environmental defenders, see the timeline